AdaRoseCannon/webvr/index.md

 > ![The adorable Gear360](images/gear360.jpg)

-If you want to do something more advanced you can, you can use JavaScript to control a-frame just as normal.
+If you are comfortable writing JavaScript and want to do something more advanced

+You can, you can use JavaScript to control a-frame just like you would use it on normal html

 Here I have written a small script to rotate through some images whenever I click.